chapimenge3/old-blog.chapimenge.com/content/posts/django/cahing.md

 ## Memory Caching or Memcached

 Memcached is a entirely memory based cache server.
 It is a very fast and efficient cache server.
 Memcached is a very popular caching backend and used by many websites like Facebook, Wikipedia, etc. It runs as a daemon process and it is very easy to setup.
-It is a very simple and easy to use caching backend.
-It is a very popular caching backend and used by many websites like Facebook, Wikipedia, etc. It runs as a daemon process and and is allotted a specified amount of RAM.
+It is a very simple and easy to use caching backends.

 ### Installing Memcached